Supreme Court of Sri Lanka: Tenure

 Judges who hold office during good behaviour can serve until the retirement age for judges fixed at 65 years, as per the Constitution.
 They cannot be removed except by an order of the President made after an address to the Parliament and the support of the majority of its members.
 The order has to be presented to the President for removal on the ground of proven misbehaviour or incapacity.

 A resolution for the presentation of the order of the President can be obtained by the Speaker or be placed on the Order Paper of Parliament only if notice of the resolution is signed by no less than one-third of the total number of Members of Parliament and sets out full particulars of the alleged misbehaviour or incapacity.
 Parliament is required to provide for all matters relating to the presentation of the address, including the procedure for the passing of the resolution, the investigation and proof of the alleged misbehaviour or incapacity, and the right of the judge to appear and to be heard in person or by a representative, by law or by Standing Orders of Parliament.

 A judge is not permitted to perform or hold any other office, whether paid or not or accept any place of profit or emolument, except as authorized by the Constitution or by written law or with the written consent of the President.

 Removal

 A judge of the Supreme Court can only be removed by Parliament, however, if convicted of a criminal offence the judge may face a jail sentence.
-The 2015 indictment of Justice Sarath De Abrew was the first sitting Supreme Court judge has been indicted on a criminal offence.
+The 2015 indictment of Justice Sarath de Abrew was the first sitting Supreme Court judge being indicted on a criminal offence.